LATEST EMPIRE NEWS

 Next year will mark the 50th anniversary of Jamaican

-of the tiny Caribbean nation believe they would be better off had the country
+residents of the tiny Caribbean nation believe they would be better off had the

-remained a British colony.
-The survey, conducted for the Jamaica Gleaner
+country remained a British colony.
+The survey, conducted for the Jamaica

-newspaper by Johnson Survey Research, found that 60 per cent of Jamaicans think
+Gleaner newspaper by Johnson Survey Research, found that 60 per cent of

-the country would be better off today if it was still under British rule.
-A
+Jamaicans think the country would be better off today if it was still under

-mere 17% said they believed the country would be worse off.
-The remaining 23
+British rule.
+A mere 17% said they believed the country would be worse off.
+The

-per cent of respondents said they didn’t know.
-The results speak to weak
+remaining 23 per cent of respondents said they didn’t know.
+The results